10 Must-Dos in Sonoma Wine Country

 A couple enjoys a flight of beer at Russian River Brewing Company Santa Rosa

-Or browse the county’s agricultural bounty and artisan crafts at one of the year-round farmer’s markets, held Tuesdays in Petaluma, Wednesdays and Saturdays in Santa Rosa, Fridays in Sonoma, and Sundays in Sebastopol, plus multiple seasonal markets countywide.
-For more visit-the-farm options, read “Agri-Tourism, Farm Tours Offered Throughout Sonoma County.”
+Or browse the bounty at Sonoma County’s year-round farmer’s markets, held Tuesdays in Petaluma, Wednesdays and Saturdays in Santa Rosa, Fridays in the town of Sonoma, and Sundays in Sebastopol.
+Seasonal markets also crop up to offer the freshest local harvests.

 People walk along the coast at Bodega Head, Sonoma Coast State Park

-5. Savor the Bounty of the Sea Sonoma Style
+5. Savor the Sea — Sonoma County Style

 Crabs are cooked at Spud Point Crab Company, Bodega Bay